Transport yourself to a classic diner with a stack of these irresistibly fluffy pancakes.

 - 1 teaspoon salt

-- 1 cup raw goat’s milk (or other milk), plus more as needed
+- 1 cup whole milk, plus more as needed

-- Top with real maple syrup, butter, fruit, etc., as you like.
+- Serve immediately with real maple syrup, butter, and fruit.

 - Category: Pancakes

 - Method: Stovetop

 - Cuisine: Breakfast

 Step 1 – Melt Butter and Measure Ingredients